geraldb/talks/quik.md

 # Step 3: What's Missing?
 All together Now - Automate with a Script

-Let's use Ruby ;-) with wizard mini language, that is, a Domain-Specific Language (DSL).
+Let's use Ruby ;-) a with wizard mini language, that is, a domain-specific language (DSL).

 Example - `scripts/gem.rb`: